-(15) Related Organizations.
+(16) Related Organizations.

 The Marion County Board of Supervisors is responsible for appointing a voting majority of the members of the board of the Columbia-Marion County Airport Authority, but the County's accountability for this organization does not extend beyond making the appointment.
-The County appropriated \$20,000 for the airport's support in fiscal year 2015.
+The County appointed \$29,880 for the airport's support in fiscal year 2016.

 The Marion County Board of Supervisors, as authorized by Sections 19-5-151 and 19-5-223, Miss.
 Code Ann.
 (1972), created the following districts to provide fire protection services to the County: Tri-Community Fire District, Southwest Marion Fire District, South Marion Fire District, Pineburr Fire District, Foxworth Fire District and Morgantown Fire District.
 The Board of Supervisors appoints the commissioners of each district, but the County's accountability for the districts does not extend beyond making the appointments.
-Each of these districts receives the avails of a one mill tax levy on the real property in the district with the Foxworth Fire District receiving the avails of a two mill tax levy.
-Marion County appropriated \$48,258 for the operations of the six fire districts in fiscal year 2015.
+Each of these districts receives the avails of a one mill tax levy.
+Marion County appropriated \$54,256 for the operation of the six fire districts in the fiscal year 2016.

-(16) Joint Venture.
+(17) Joint Venture.